OpenStarscape/starscape-protocol/chprops.md

 * `property`: String; the property to set.
 * `value`: Any; the value to set it to.

+The server may refuse to allow setting the property.

 ### `get`

 Get the current value of a property, but only once.